alicevillar/sfa_api/README.md

 >  * Protect Security Misconfiguration: all operating systems, frameworks, libraries, and applications must be securely configured and patched/upgraded in a timely fashion.
 This is done on the Microservice Architecture (Beam Stalk - AWS).
 >  * Key exchange communication - only happens in the microservice architecture, where AWS cloud services are used.
 We hold a private key which enabled us to access our VM in EC2.
 >  * Protect against Cross-Site Scripting (XSS): We protect against XSS in our web page, using javascript.
->  * Protect against Components with Known Vulnerabilities: use [Project Dependency](https://pypi.org/project/dependency-check/) to scan application dependencies and check if they contain any.  :warning:TODO
+>  * Protect against Components with Known Vulnerabilities: use [Project Dependency](https://pypi.org/project/dependency-check/) to scan application dependencies and check if they contain any.
 >   published vulnerabilities.
 >  * Logging & Monitoring: The logging from FlasK-Rest-Plus is standardised, a request is received and then returned.
 In  FlasK-Rest-Plus loggins are very simple, they are not
 >  very informative (thus, it is not possible to know details about each request).
 Using docker loogs, it is possible to query, store and analyse the loggins.